the research is in.

 The ability to manage emotions, pay attention, and control impulses develops between ages 3 and 5.
 Those skills affect everything.
 School, friendships, handling stress, and even decisions as an adult.
 The early years are not a warm-up.
 They are the foundation.
 The Journal of Pediatrics

-New Jersey launched a statewide public awareness campaign urging parents to take a tech timeout and make screen-free time a priority for themselves and their children.
+New Jersey launched a statewide public awareness campaign urging parents to take a tech timeout and make phone-free time a priority for themselves and their children, sharing that 76% of parents report using their cell phone while at the playground with their child.
 Public Awareness Campaign

 New Jersey Family Life Magazine New Jersey Urges Parents to Take a ‘Tech Timeout’ to Reconnect With Their Kids